elementh/thankies/README.md

 >
 > **interj.** (context hypocoristic informal mostly internet English) thank you

+Made with ❤️ and gratitude by [Lucas Maximiliano Marino](https://lucasmarino.me).

 This bot is powered by [Thanks as a Service](https://api.taas.space).

 # License